shilovk/text_count_util/README.md

 # TextCountUtil

 The equivalent of the wc utility.
-It calculate the number of words in the file by parallel computation in 16 processes.
+It calculate the number of words in the file by parallel computation by core number processes.

 ## Installation